► Geneva motor show latest news

-The Geneva motor show might have been cancelled after the Swiss government banned all large events to contain the spread of coronavirus - but there's still a flurry of new metal being unveiled today, as car manufacturers plough ahead regardless, whisking the virtual covers off an array of new models.
+The 2020 Geneva motor show was cancelled in March after the Swiss government banned all large events to contain the spread of coronavirus - but a flurry of new metal was still unveiled - virtually - as car manufacturers ploughed ahead regardless, whisking the virtual covers off an array of new models.

 Giulia GTA (above) A pair of go-faster Giulia Quadrifoglio hotshots